 No. 57.
-That the emigration fund remain in the hands of the Bishop until called for by a conference of the church in Europe, and indorsed by action of the General Conference of the church in America.
+That the Emigration Fund remain in the hands of the Bishop until called for by a conference of the church in Europe, and endorsed by action of the General Conference of the church in America.

 No. 58.
-That the necessities of the church require a concordance and synopsis, suited to the proper promulgation of the faith of the church.
+That the necessities of the church require a Concordance and Synopsis, suited to the proper promulgation of the faith of the church.

 No. 59.
-That the necessities of the church require the

-publication of a series of tracts, for distribution.
+That the necessities of the church require the publication of a series of tracts, for distribution.

 No. 60.
-That the necessities of the church require the establishment of a church library.
+That the necessities of the church require the establishment of a Church Library.